 The first thing you should put into consideration is the number of devices you will be controlling.
 Also, if your willing to combine multiple home automation protocols, you need to check if the Z-Wave hub you’re about to buy is compatible with these different protocols.
 These two characteristics will help you filter out the controllers choice list.
 Another thing you want to consider is the level of customization that the hub allows.
 That said, more customization and powerful hardware means more dollars to spend.

 Home Automation and Z-Wave

-About 3 to 5 years ago, home automation was seen as a sort of scam or unfeasible futuristic idea, but in 2017, views have changed drastically.
+About 5 to 7 years ago, home automation was seen as a sort of scam or unfeasible futuristic idea, but now, views have changed drastically.
 The Z-Wave market may seem somehow overwhelming at first sight, but there is a great deal of simplifying and compatibility going on out there.
 These controllers are one of the best you can find in the market and they have a great potential to become the pillars of most smart home automation systems today.
 Nevertheless, to pair various protocols could be a little tricky for a newbie and may require some online reading.
 After grasping the steps of connecting various devices to the mesh network, growing your set up won’t be a difficult task.